fjogeleit/fjogeleit/README.md

-Hi, I'm Frank from Germany, working as Software Developer.
+Hi, I'm Frank from Germany, working as a software developer.

 I'm a big fan of Cloud Infrastructure and the tooling around them.